-At each stage in the procedure, Emmaus Catholic Academy Trust wants to resolve the complaint.
+At each stage in the procedure, the CAT and school's want to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following: